Evaluation of Stress Urinary Incontinence

-There are several different types of urinary incontinence: stress, urge, chronic urinary retention (overflow), mixed and others.
+There are several different types of urinary incontinence: stress, urge, chronic urinary retention (overflow), mixed, and others.
 An appropriate evaluation is essential to determine appropriate treatment options.
-In general, this should include history, urinalysis, physical exam, demonstration of stress incontinence, assessment of urethral mobility, and the measurement of a post-void residual (PVR) volume.
+In general, the evaluation should include history, urinalysis, physical exam, demonstration of stress incontinence, assessment of urethral mobility, and the measurement of a post-void residual (PVR) volume.

-Differentiating complicated from uncomplicated SUI is important.
-Uncomplicated SUI has leakage on effort or physical exertion without symptoms associated with urgency or retention, and is classically associated with absence of infection and voiding symptoms.
+Differentiating complicated from uncomplicated stress urinary incontinence (SUI) is important.
+Uncomplicated SUI is defined as leakage on valsalva or physical exertion without symptoms associated with urgency or retention, and is classically associated with absence of infection and voiding symptoms.
 In addition to stress incontinence, complicated SUI may include urgency, retention, and voiding symptoms, and patients may have comorbid conditions that impact continence.
 Many patients will also have undergone prior anti-incontinence surgery.